Talkala logo

 Calling family, friends, and direct personal numbers across a route that is often repeated rather than one-off

-• Separate rates: landlines and mobiles on the +55 route are priced differently
+• Separate rates: landlines and mobiles on the +55 route can be priced differently

 • Best first check: desk lines usually lean landline, direct personal numbers usually lean mobile